wet-boew/cdts-DotNetTemplates/Blazor/README.md

     ...
 ```
   - If using the application template, simply use `appTop` and `appFooter` instead
+  - When calling InstallCDTS in Program.cs, one of the optional parameters is a boolean that needs to be set to true if using the application template

+## RefTop/RefFooter

+ - By default the user does not need to configure the refTop and refFooter objects for the layout.
+If required, this can be done in Program.cs through the SetupBase object.

+ - When calling the InstallCDTS in Program.cs, it can take an optional SetupBase object which you can use to define the RefTop and RefFooter properties such as ExitScript.

 ## Handling CDTS Language Switching

 The CDTS and the WET library support both English and French languages but only one can be active at any given time.

-Currently, there is a Blazor component called 'ChangeLang' that takes care of language handling when called.
+Currently, there is a Blazor component called 'ChangeLang' that takes care of language handling by default.

 The component stores and retrieves the page name, changes the language and reloads that same page the user was on in the other language.